What influences LTL costs?

 Accessorial charges

-Accessorial charges are fees for additional services and requirements.
-Some examples include residential delivery, liftgate service, and inside delivery.
+Accessorial charges are fees for additional services and requirements that are beyond a standard LTL shipment.
+Some examples include residential delivery, liftgate service and inside delivery.

 Carriers may apply a fuel surcharge that fluctuates based on the current price of fuel.
 The fuel surcharge for LTL is typically based on a percentage of the linehaul, not a dollar amount per mile.